 How to Convert Engagement to Sales

 When they finish your content, you want them to feel informed.
 You also want to guide them towards a specific action.
-This is called the Conversion Funnel, which is the process where you show readers a series of different pieces of content designed to explain your product and eventually lead to a sale.
+This called the Conversion Funnel, which is the process where you show readers a series of different pieces of content designed to explain your product and eventually lead to a sale.

-This is a process you’ll develop after creating a Customer Profile.
+This a process you’ll develop after creating a Customer Profile.
 Most Conversion Funnels have a few steps.
 You’ll send out targeted content over a period of time.
 As your customer becomes more familiar with your brand’s informational content, you can slowly turn the conversation more to the products and services you provide.

 The 5 Parts of a Conversion Funnel